kubevirt/community/design-proposals/dra.md

 2. allowing the devices to be used as a host device (spec.domain.device.hostDevices)

 The status section of the VMI will contain information of the allocated devices for the VMI when the information is available in DRA APIs.
-The same information will be accessible in virt-handler, virt-launcher and sidecar containers.
+The same information will be accessible in virt-handler and virt-launcher.
 This allows for device information to flow from DRA APIs into KubeVirt stack.

 The virt-launcher will have the logic of converting a GPU device into its corresponding domxml.
-For use-cases that are not handled in-tree, a sidecar container could be envisioned which will convert the information available in status to the corresponding domxml.
+For device-plugins it will look for env variables (current approach).
+For DRA devices, it will use the vmi status section to generate the xml

 ### Examples